felixjunghans/spectrum/README.md

   storyboard: {
     // GradientAnimation.none: null, // disables any animations

-    /// "colorArithmetic" expects a [ColorArithmetic].
+    /// "colorArithmetic" expects a [ColorArithmetic],
+    // such as a method from [Shades].
     GradientAnimation.colorArithmetic: Shades.withOpacity,

-    /// "stopsArithmetic" expects a [StopsArithmetic].
+    /// "stopsArithmetic" expects a [StopsArithmetic],
+    // such as a method from [Maths].
     GradientAnimation.stopsArithmetic: Maths.subtraction,
     // GradientAnimation.stopsArithmetic:Maths.addition,
     // GradientAnimation.stopsArithmetic:Maths.division,